Fidelity-Commensurability Tradeoff in Joint Embedding of Disparate Dissimilarities: Problem Description

 To embed multiple dissimilarities $\{\Delta_k\}$ into a commensurate space, an omnibus dissimilarity matrix $M \in \mathbb{R}^{nk \times nk}$ is constructed.
 Consider, for $K=2$, where $L$ is a matrix of imputed entries to be described later.

 \begin{remark} For clarity of exposition, we will consider $K=2$; the generalization to $K>2$ is straightforward. \end{remark}

 We define the commensurate space to be $\mathbb{R}^d$, where the embedding dimension $d$ is pre-specified.
 The selection of $d$ -- model selection -- is a task that requires much attention and is beyond the scope of this article.
-We should mention that the choice of $d$ has an impact on most of the following work.
-For applications to real data, we used automatic dimensionality selection heuristic in \cite{ZhuGhodsi}.
-If domain knowledge is available for the data, it should be used to inform the selection of $d$.
-Otherwise, the value of $d$ should be selected such that the data in each modality can be represented with small loss of information in $\mathbb{R}^d$.
+We should emphasize the fact that the choice of $d$ has an impact on most of the following work.
+For applications involving real data, we used the automatic dimensionality selection heuristic in \cite{ZhuGhodsi}.
+This heuristic is derived from the assumption that the ordered eigenvalues $\{\lambda_i\}$ are drawn independently from two distributions from the same family $f(\lambda_i,\theta_1), f(\lambda_i,\theta_2)$ and optimizes the log-likelihood with respect to $d$.
+Utilizing this heuristic provides an objective method to determine the ``elbow'' of the scree plot without requiring visualization and inspection by a data analyst.
+In the case domain knowledge is available for the data, it should be used to inform the selection of $d$.
+Otherwise, we recommend to future practitioners that they select the value of $d$ such that the data in \emph{both} modalities can be represented with small distortion in $\mathbb{R}^d$.